-- ▶ Overloading the vehicle and wrong tyre pressure can cause tyres to burst.
+- Overloading the vehicle and wrong tyre pressure can cause tyres to burst.
 You can lose control of the vehicle. - ▶ Only the maximum permissible gross weight and the mass in a ready-to-drive condition, not the actual weight of the vehicle, is stated in the vehicle documents.
 For your own safety, we recommend that you have your loaded vehicle (with all luggage and personal objects) weighed on a public weighbridge before you set out on your journey.

-- ▷ Do not exceed the maximum permissible gross weight stated in the vehicle documents by the payload. - > Adhere to the axle load stated in the vehicle documents.
+- Do not exceed the maximum permissible gross weight stated in the vehicle documents by the payload. - ▶ Built-in accessories and special equipment reduce the payload. - > Adhere to the axle load stated in the vehicle documents.